-If the student's financial aid is not finalized because the student's FAFSA has not been filed or accepted, the following procedures will apply:

-- 1. In order to be activated, the student must cover the semester charges, including any prior balance, by some combination of items 2 through 5 above by August 1 for fall semester and by December 15 for spring semester. - 2.
-If the FAFSA is subsequently filed and/or accepted and financial aid is awarded and finalized, then one or more of the items used to cover the charges may be reduced or refunded to the student.
+If the student's financial aid is not finalized by August 1st for fall semester and by December 15th for spring semester, then in order to be activated, the student must cover all semester charges, including any prior balance, by some acceptable combination of items 2 and 3 above by August 1st for fall semester and by December 15th for spring semester.
+If financial aid is subsequently finalized, then one or more of the items used to cover the charges may be reduced or refunded to the student.